 1. Naming the actors using the job titles

 Job titles and actor names are two different things and often cause confusion.
-This is because two different users, with different job titles and organizational responsibilities, may have to use the system as a same actor; for example, a supervisor can have access to and use the functionality used by his/her subordinate.
-Actor is a role that is with respect to the system as opposed to a job title which a role with respect to the organization.
+This is because two different users, with different job titles and organisational responsibilities, may have to use the system as a same actor; for example, a supervisor can have access to and use the functionality used by his/her subordinate.
+Actor is a role that is with respect to the system as opposed to a job title which a role with respect to the organisation.
 Job titles may typically determine user types.
 Remember, job titles of people may change but the roles they play would remain relatively stable.

 2. Creating only the use case diagrams